 What to Do This Week

 - Consider NIPT if offered.
 This blood test, available from week 10, screens for Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), and Patau syndrome (trisomy 13).
 It can also reveal the baby's sex if you want to know.
+Our prenatal testing and NIPT guide covers everything you need to know about screening options.

 - Keep up good dental hygiene.
 Pregnancy hormones can increase the risk of gum disease.
 Brush twice daily and do not skip dental checkups.